The secret sauce: features that power our tennis predictions

 Our model performs better when there's a clear tier gap.
 Elite vs Standard matchups are more predictable than Elite vs Elite battles.

-5. Energy & Fatigue (2% importance)
+5. energy & fatigue (2% importance)

 What we calculate: